marcoherzog/migrate-roundcube/README.md

 ## Usage
+(!!!
+Test if users have been created in users-table.
+Userwise import manually. @TODO)
 * Create a dumb of `roundcubemail` database from the original server and save it as `roundcubemail.sql`.
 * New Server: Login with ssh and place the `migrate_roundcube.php` and  `roundcubemail.sql` in a folder.
 * Replace the `username` and `password` to access the database within the credentials settings in `migrate_roundcube.php`.
 (Around line 50-60 within `setCredentials()`).